icapps/ios-delirium/README.md

 /// Define the size of the buttons. configuration.buttonSize: CGFloat = 60.0
+/// Define the font of the buttons. configuration.buttonFont = UIFont.systemFont(ofSize: 18.0)
+/// Define if you want to see the touch down highlight color. configuration.allowSelectionFeedback = true
 // Define the number of digits you want to enter. configuration.numberOfDigits = 4
 // The title to be displayed in the navigation bar.